carbon-language/carbon-lang/docs/design/structs.md

 pointer to the value in a `DynPtr(MyInterface)`.
 Of course the interface option also allows the method table to be passed at compile time.

+The methods of an abstract base class will typically be pure virtual, with no implementation.
+This is both because of the main use case is for defining an interface without knowledge of how it is implemented, and because you typically won't be able to define the implementation without reference to the data fields of the object.
+In some cases, there may be non-abstract methods that are implemented in terms of the pure virtual methods.
+In those cases, the pure virtual methods may be ["protected"](https://en.wikipedia.org/wiki/Access_modifiers) to ensure they are only called through the non-abstract API, but can still be implemented in descendants.

 We expect idiomatic Carbon-only code to use Carbon interfaces instead of abstract base classes.
 Extending this design to support abstract base classes is future work.